+Neck pain and tinnitus?
+Tinnitus refers to a ringing, buzzing, whistling, or rushing sound in the ear.
 “Do you hear that ringing sound, or is it just me?”
 If you find yourself asking this question (even if you don’t ask out loud), the problem could be tinnitus.
-Tinnitus refers to a ringing, buzzing, whistling, or rushing sound in the ear.
-However, no external stimulus is creating the sound.

 We will address the answers to these questions and more in our article.

 Tinnitus is a symptom of other conditions rather than a condition all by itself.
 Sometimes it may be a temporary experience.
-If you’ve ever been to a rock concert, you probably experienced some tinnitus that evening when you got home and tried to sleep.
-However, for many people, tinnitus becomes a chronic issue.
+If you’ve ever been to a rock concert, you probably experienced tinnitus afterward.
+However, for many people, ringing in the ears becomes a chronic issue.
 In such cases, the following tinnitus causes may play a role:

 As you can see, the neck is one of the main players when it comes to tinnitus.
 Let’s take a closer look at the structures of the neck that can lead to tinnitus and how they relate to a number of the causes noted above.